How to Pick a Wedding Ring – A Step-by-Step Guide

 diamonds channel set wedding ring

 This is a very popular style for wedding rings.
 It consists of a single row of tiny diamonds, set into a groove in the metal.
-Channel set, also called eternity bands, can have a full ring of diamonds or half.
+Channel set diamonds can have a full ring of diamonds or half.
+In this style, they’re also called eternity bands.

 Comfort fit wedding band.
 See it here